Group B: 1986

-On the "Lagoa Azul" stage of the Rally de Portugal near Sintra, Portuguese driver Joaquim Santos crested a rise, turning to his right to avoid a small group of spectators.
-This caused him to lose control of his RS200.
-The car veered to the right and slid off the road into another group of spectators.
-Thirty-one people were injured and three were killed.
-All of the top teams immediately pulled out of the rally and Group B was placed in jeopardy.
+In March, on the first stage of the Rally de Portugal, 'Lagoa Azul', near Sintra, Portuguese driver Joaquim Santos crested a rise, turning to his right to avoid a small group of spectators.
+This caused him to lose control of his Ford RS200.
+The car veered to the right and slid off the road into another group of spectators, killing three people and injuring 31 others.
+All of the top teams immediately pulled out of the rally, with other drivers also refusing to continue.
+A group of crews including the reigning world champion Timo Salonen stated it was 'impossible to guarantee the safety of the spectators,' and that "The accident on stage one was caused by the driver having to try to avoid spectators that were in the road.
+It was not due to the type of car or the speed of it."